 This screen is used to setup and control the static pressure of the system.
 The Rooftop Controller can either control a bypass damper or a variable frequency drive to maintain static pressure.
-Note that this screen is unavailable on the C1000 hardware platform.
+Note that this screen is unavailable on the C1050 platform, or if the Mechanical Cooling type is set to use "Analog" without an external module (see section 5.4).